fandi-xkeai/NDiVAE/README.md

 This repository implements the method presented in the paper **"Identifiable Disentangled Representation Learning for Causal Inference under Networked Interference"**.

+We have also corrected several minor typographical errors identified after publication.
+Please refer to `NDiVAE.pdf` for the updated version of the paper.

 ## Contents

 - **Theoretical Analysis**